WhoIsJack/DySTrack/docs/source/usage/other_scopes.rst

      absolute reference frame relative to some zero-position of the stage, whereas DySTrack coordinates are relative to the prescan itself.

-     Luckily, if units and image origins have been accounted for (see above), this means the DySTrack coordinates directly correspond to the required **offset** between old absolute stage coordinates and the new, updated absolute stage coordinates.
+     Luckily, once units and image origins have been accounted for (see above), this means the DySTrack coordinates directly correspond to the required **offset** between old absolute stage coordinates and the new, updated absolute stage coordinates.